 Emitter: Editing Tab

-This tab allows you to select particles then use any point-editing tool, such as move or delete.
+This tab enables you to select particles then use any point-editing tool, such as move or delete.
 With this you can, for example, remove stray particles that you don't want.

 Here is a brief summary of how to edit particles: